-If you are missing a shingle or tile on your roof, this may not cause a leak right away.
+If you are missing shingle or tile on your roof, this may not cause a leak right away.
 But if left alone in our Phoenix heat, these missing tiles will eventually cause the exposed material to deteriorate and a leak WILL occur.
 If you can, imagine your skin without sunblock.
 Just like our skin, materials under your shingles or tile are not meant to be exposed to the elements for long periods of time.
 If exposed for too long, the sun will ruin the material, in turn, increasing the cost to make the repair and increasing the repair area.
 It is easy to detect missing tiles with shingle roofs.
-Tile roofs are typically more difficult and we recommend using a licensed roofer to check for cracked, displaced and missing shingles once a year.
+Tile roofs are typically more difficult and we recommend using a licensed roofer to check for cracked, displaced, and missing shingles once a year.

 PIPES AND ALL OTHER ROOF PROTRUSIONS

 When it rains, water runs naturally down your roof.
 If your roof vents and pipes have a void in the sealant, you will end up with a leak.
 Statistics show, 90% of all roof leaks enter through a pipe or roof protrusion.
 Most of the time the sealant on these items are under the flashing and roofing material so you won’t be able to see if there is a void, crack or split in the sealant.
 These seals are only as good as the installer and product used on the project.
 Due to our extreme summer temps, it is important that high quality roofing materials be used.
 JBS Roofing only uses the best, summer-grade roofing cement.
 Our experience in providing roofing in the Valley for over 34 years has taught us which products perform and which ones do not.